FAU-LMS/HAHSI/README.md

 # HAHSI

-!!!The paper is submitted to the **Journal of the Optical Society of America A** currently under review!!!
+!!!The paper is submitted to the **Journal of the Optical Society of America A** and currently under review!!!

 This repository will contain the code and hyperspectral video data of the following publication:
 ```